cortexproject/cortex/docs/operations/blocks-storage.md

 slug: blocks-storage
 ---

-The blocks storage is an **experimental** Cortex storage engine based on [Prometheus TSDB](https://prometheus.io/docs/prometheus/latest/storage/): it stores all the time series for a given tenant and period (defaults to 2 hours) into a single TSDB block.
-Each block is composed by chunk files - containing the timestamp-value pairs for multiple series - and an index, which indexes metric names and labels to time series in the chunk files.
+The blocks storage is an **experimental** Cortex storage engine based on [Prometheus TSDB](https://prometheus.io/docs/prometheus/latest/storage/): it stores each tenant's time series into their own TSDB which write out their series to a on-disk Block (defaults to 2h block range periods).
+Each Block is composed by chunk files - containing the timestamp-value pairs for multiple series - and an index, which indexes metric names and labels to time series in the chunk files.

 The supported backends for the blocks storage are: